skip to content

 Prescribed Breeds

 The Dog and Cat Management Act 1995 (SA) contains additional restrictions on prescribed breeds of dogs.
-This currently applies to:
+Section 4 currently prescribes the following breeds:

 • Presa Canario